 A Low Attention to (Some) Details

 A big question mark is a rubber protecting the seatpost.
 Will it wear out over time?
-Will I be able to get the replacement?
+Will I be able to get a replacement?
 Only time will tell.
+UPDATE: It has not worn out yet.

-The rear through-axle seems longer than necessary and there is no cover for it.
+The rear through-axle seems longer than necessary, with no cover for it.

-And the last thing, I think the golden handlebar tape doesn’t match the rest of the bike.
-Except for these details, I didn’t find anything else that would bother me.
+Lastly, I think the golden handlebar tape doesn’t match the rest of the bike.
+Other than these details, I didn’t find anything else that would bother me.

 First Ride Impressions

-I couldn’t wait to hop on the bike to try it.
-I planned a local loop to test everything – ride on the flat, descent, steep climb (over 10%), smooth and harsh tarmac.
+I couldn’t wait to hop on my new bike and try it.
+I planned a local loop to test everything—riding on the flat, descent, steep climb (over 10%), and smooth and harsh tarmac.

 I felt like riding a tank.
 I couldn’t feel bumps, cracks, etc., so the ride felt really comfy.
 The only thing I didn’t like was the saddle.

-Although it’s the same shape as the Specialized Power Comp I used on my previous bike, after two hours or so, it was uncomfortable.
-So, I decided to replace it.
+Although it’s the same shape as the Specialized Power Comp I used on my previous bike, it became uncomfortable after two hours or so, so I decided to replace it.

-I’ve already clocked some kilometers on local roads and in Croatia on the R12.
+I’ve already clocked some kilometers on local roads and in Croatia.
 I also rode some longer rides exceeding 5 hours.
 So, did something change from my first impressions?

-Regarding comfort, I am still tweaking the fit, but I am getting closer to the desired outcome.
+Regarding comfort, I am still tweaking the fit but getting closer to the desired outcome.
 I can ride longer on drops and hoods with arms at a 90° angle.

 Thanks to the narrower handlebar (380mm), I am also more aero and feel more comfortable than with the previous 420mm handlebar.

-I can’t comment much about R12’s ability to corner because of two reasons.
-First, I don’t push it to its limits due to safety reasons.
-Second, I don’t have many reference points.
+I can’t comment much about R12’s ability to corner for two reasons.
+First, I don’t push it to its limits for safety reasons, and second, I don’t have many reference points.

 Summary

-I am a huge fan of the color I chose, and the finish quality is excellent.
-I also like the design – the bike looks clean thanks to the integrated cockpit that is better made than on some road bikes of western brands.
-I get a lot of compliments.
+I am a huge fan of my chosen custom color and the finish quality.
+I also like the frame design, even though it is a bit outdated nowadays.
+The bike looks clean thanks to the integrated cockpit, which is better made than on some road bikes of Western brands.

 There are a few things I don’t like, though.
-Some bolts are difficult to access (especially the seatpost clamp bolt), and I doubt the rubber protecting it will last long.
-We will see.
+Some bolts are difficult to access (especially the seatpost clamp bolt) and have started to rust.
+I also noticed a serious manufacturing issue, which caused an off-center rear wheel.
+It doesn’t affect the ride characteristics, but it shouldn’t happen!

 Use this YOELEO discount code CYCLISTSHUB on yoeleobike.com during checkout to get 10% OFF your purchase.
 It’s also applicable to YOELEO Canada, Europe, and Japan.
 Share this code via email.